-Our guiding documents shape how we grow and where we invest our resources.
-They create a shared vision for the long-term future of the City and are informed by resident opinion and crafted by City officials.
+The City's guiding documents shape how we grow and where we invest our resources.
+They create a shared vision for the long-term future of the City and are developed with resident feedback.

 Castle Pines Home Rule Charter